spearwolf/doorkeeper/README.md

 # doorkeeper

-The doorkeeper is the web service which is responsible for login and token management used by other kiwoticum applications.
+A simple and unobtrusive token management service.

 This is a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web service, written in javascript and built on top of [Node.js](https://nodejs.org/)

+As token database backend an internal _in memory store_ (development) can be used or alternatively a [redis](https://redis.io/) store (production).

 ## Table of Contents